ali-ehtsham-data-science/data-analysis-scripts/README.md

 # data-analysis-scripts
-Scripts of various data analysis
+This repository contains various data analysis across industries.
+Feel free to contribute or reach if need any help.